Danny Deckchair: Plot

 Back in Clarence, Glenda has finished packing up her motorcycle and is saying goodbye to her friends.
-Just then, Danny parachutes out of the plane over Clarence and crash-lands in the tree in front of Glenda's house as she is starting to leave on her motorcycle.
+Just then, Danny parachutes out of the plane over Clarence and crash-lands again in the tree in front of Glenda's house as she is starting to leave on her motorcycle.
 At first, Glenda appears excited to see Danny; but immediately she starts yelling that he cannot just drop in and everything will be all right.
 Glenda resolutely drives off before Danny can convince her how much he needs her and his new life in the town of Clarence.
 Dragging his parachute, Danny runs after her, shouting that he'll do whatever it takes to get back together.
 As she drives away, Danny's parachute cord gets caught on the back of the motorcycle and he is lifted into the air.
-As Glenda glances into her mirror for one last look at her old life, she notices Danny flying behind her and stops the bike.
+Glenda glances into her mirror and notices Danny flying behind her and stops the bike.
 As he comes down, Danny and Glenda get entangled in the parachute, embrace and kiss.

 As the movie ends, Danny and Glenda, in their bathrobes, symbolically float upward in deck chairs as they talk about their future plans.